morning9393/Optimal-Baseline-for-Multi-agent-Policy-Gradients/README.md

 # Settling-the-Variance-of-Multi-Agent-Policy-Gradients
-Describe in the paper "Settling the Variance of Multi-Agent Policy Gradients", this repository applies the optimal baseline (OB) technique to MAPPO algorithms and tests on SMAC & Multi-agent MuJoCo, aiming to stabilise training and improve performance.
+Describe in the paper "Settling the Variance of Multi-Agent Policy Gradients", this repository applies the optimal baseline (OB) technique to MAPPO/COMA algorithms and tests on SMAC & Multi-agent MuJoCo, aiming to stabilise training and improve performance.

 ## Installation
 ### Create environment